wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-services.md

 ### Step 2: Read configurations within the application

-Once you have added the connection configuration snippet, the next step is to read those configurations within your application.
-The exact steps of that will depend on the language you are using.
+Once you add the connection configuration snippet, the next step is to read those configurations within your application.
+The exact steps depend on the language you are using.

 The following is a sample code snippet in NodeJS: